buildwithdemis/m2m-wil-fusionAI/README.md

-## process diagram

 ## deploy chromaDB on GCP

-to deploy chromaDB on GCP, i used the steps used on the following repo. here is the summary
+to deploy chromaDB on GCP, i used the steps used on the following repo. https://github.com/HerveMignot/chromadb-on-gcp/tree/main

+here is the summary

 ### create bucket
 gsutil mb -p fusion-ai-wil02 -l us-central1  gs://fusion-ai-wil02-bucket/